Building Capacity for Quality Teaching in Australian SchoolsEvaluating the impact of COVID-19 Read the report

 2019 - 2020 - A large-scale randomised controlled trial that explores the effects of teachers’ participation in QTR on teaching practice, teacher wellbeing and morale and student outcomes (in Reading, Maths and Science and feelings of efficacy) relative to a form of peer observation and other forms of professional development happening in schools.
 Schools participating in this study receive funded places at QTR and peer observation workshops and funding for teacher release to participate in QTR per observation.

-2021 - A replication trial examining the implementation of QTR in new jurisdictions.
-Schools participating in this study receive funded places at the QTR Digital workshops and funding for teacher release to participate in QTR Digital.
+2021 - Independent replication trials examining the implementation of QTR in new jurisdictions (Queensland and Victoria).
+Schools participating in these trials receive funded places at the QTR workshops and funding toward teacher release to participate in QTR.
+Currently recruiting primary schools in Queensland.

-If you or your school are interested in attending one of our QTR PD workshops, please click here for further information.
+If interested in attending one of our QTR PD workshops, please click here for further information.

 - Establishment of a Quality Teaching Academy